 Pay if paid and pay when paid clauses are treated differently depending on the state.
 Some, like Illinois, North Carolina, and Wisconsin, have statutory restrictions on such clauses, and others, like California and New York, do not enforce them on public policy grounds.
-In other states, however, the enforceability of a pay if paid or pay when paid clause is left up to the discretion of the court, and the specific wording of the clause.
+In other states, however, the enforceability of pay-if-paid or pay-when-paid clause is left up to the discretion of the court, and the specific wording of the clause.
 Connecticut is one of those states.

 Several Connecticut trial courts have discussed pay if paid clauses, and despite a general reluctance to enforce them, will do so if the circumstances are exactly right.

 One leading opinion was issued just last year by the Superior Court of Connecticut, Judicial District of Hartford in the case Sil/Carr Corp. v.
 Bartlett Brainard Eacott, Inc.

 In that case, the property owner, Colt Gateway, L.L.C.
 (Colt), hired Bartlett Brainard Eacott, Inc. (Bartlett) as a general contractor on a construction project.
 Bartlett then subcontracted with Sil/Carr Corporation (Sil/Carr) to perform unspecified specialized work.
 The subcontract between Barlett and Sil/Carr contained the following provision: